 WEDNESDAY, november 12, 2025 - IVAR’S SALMON HOUSE

-November’s meeting will feature Rachel Mercer, Manager and Chief at Wautoma Springs Winery.
+November’s meeting will feature Rachel Mercer, Manager and Chef at Wautoma Springs Winery and Dr. Maricela Sanchez, Prosser City Council Member.

 Rachel will discuss their marketing challenges and what they are doing to promote tourism and winery visits.
 Dr. Sanchez will share what the town is doing to increase quality of life for visitors and residents and her vision for the future of Prosser.
 Dr. Sanchez has traveled as far as Scandinavia to learn from towns there and to share knowledge about Washington wines.